The Ultimate China Cabinet Makeover (2023 DIY Tutorial & Video)

-I’ve had a couple readers tell me they found a china cabinet with broken glass but didn’t know if it was still viable for refinishing.
+I’ve had a couple of readers tell me they found a china cabinet with broken glass but didn’t know if it was still viable for refinishing.
 Absolutely it is!

-You have a couple different options here:
+You have a couple of different options here:

 Replace China Cabinet Glass – If your glass panels are not curved, you can easily get a quote from a local glass dealer to see how much it would cost to replace the panels and then use the china cabinet retainer clips I mentioned to keep them in place.
 Plexiglass would be a cheaper option, but scratching can be a real issue.

-Leave the Glass Out – I’ve seen some really pretty china cabinets that did not have glass.
+Leave the Glass Out – I’ve seen some really pretty china cabinets that did not have the glass.
 Also, if you are going for a more casual look, you can use chicken wire over your openings like Denise at Salvaged Inspirations in her post Replace Glass with Chicken Wire the Safe Way!